umonkey/tree-tracker/README.md

 # Tree Tracks

 This repository contains the application that works with user submitted video recordings and GPS tracks to identify trees.
 This is a helper tool for the Tree Maps application.

+This tool will be moved into the main Tree Mapps repository, when that one is made a monorepo.

 ## User Experience